Anitta29/README-Generator/Readme.md

 ## Contribution

-dg
+It's a great project, that can help developer do their job flawless and it gives users clear explanation of the app

 ---

 ## Tests

-er
+No tests

 ---

 ## Questions
-If you have any question er
+If you have any question please check my GitHub page Anitta29 or email me at dananiuta@gmail.com
-er